-I’ve just finished 19 – yes that’s right, nineteen years in the education system and as I’ve said, it was far from being the best years of my life, so I’m pretty adamant about not doing something that will make me hate the rest of my life.
-I also think it’s pretty reasonable for me to want to relax for a little bit.
+I’ve just finished 19 – yes that’s right, nineteen years in the education system.
+As I’ve said, it was far from being the best years of my life.
+I’m pretty adamant about not doing something that will make me hate the rest of my life.
+I also think it’s reasonable for me to want to relax for a little bit.

 My siblings, having both studied business, had “real” jobs lined up before they even graduated, and I didn’t.
-I work in retail, so as you can imagine, family gatherings are awkward for me.
+I work in retail.

 For the next year or so, I just need to bide my time, because I’m going to be my own boss, and that’s going to take a long time to establish, but it will be worth it when the day comes.
 Until then, I just have to look like the family failure.

 If you are experiencing post-college depression here’s what you can do:

 - Stop checking social media – everyone’s life looks much better than it really is on social media, if seeing your classmates sharing news of their new job upsets you, then it’s time to log off for awhile.
 The mute button exists for a reason.
 I find Pinterest is the only website that doesn’t piss me off.

 - Don’t make fun of other people.
 A lot of people resort to acting like it’s a competition and making fun of their former classmates to make themselves feel better.
 A job is a job.
 Don’t make fun of someone working in retail or the service industry in their 20s and older.
 There’s nothing wrong with those jobs.
 You don’t know their story.
 Not everyone wants to climb the corporate ladder, or they just want a job they don’t detest that funds their lifestyle.
 Either way, root for them.